Abib-ops/Abib/README.md

 # Abib Bible Reader

-A little, fast Bible reader for your desktop or laptop Abib helps you follow Scripture while listening to a sermon, a livestream, or during personal study.
+A little, fast Bible reader for your desktop or laptop.
+Abib helps you follow Scripture while listening to a sermon, a livestream, or during personal study.
 It stays out of the way and makes it easy to jump anywhere in the Bible.